felixlu/awesome-stars/README.md

 ## Python

+- [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用AI大模型，一键生成高清短视频 Generate short videos with one click using AI LLM.
 - [jazzband/dj-database-url](https://github.com/jazzband/dj-database-url) - Use Database URLs in your Django Application.
 - [jazzband/django-debug-toolbar](https://github.com/jazzband/django-debug-toolbar) - A configurable set of panels that display various debug information about the current request/response.
 - [worm128/AI-YinMei](https://github.com/worm128/AI-YinMei) - AI吟美-人工智能主播-Vtuber
 - [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
-- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4.
-It solves 12.29% of bugs in the SWE-bench evaluation set (comparable to Devin) and take just 1.5 minutes to run (7x faste
+- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It solves 12.29% of bugs in the SWE-bench evaluation set and takes just 1.5 minutes to run.
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue
 - [netease-youdao/QAnything](https://github.com/netease-youdao/QAnything) - Question and Answer based on Anything.